thryec/nft-marketplace/README.md

 Users can view all the NFTs they have minted, bought, and sold on the platform.

 4. Royalties

 A percentage of the sale price will go to the marketplace contract whenever a sale occurs.
 The amount of royalties is declared in the constructor when deploying the marketplace contract.

-## Technologies & Dependencies
+## Dependencies

-- Hardhat as the Solidity development framework
+-   Hardhat
-- ethers.js for interacting with the Ethereum blockchain and its ecosystem
+-   ethers.js
-- Chai for testing smart contracts
+-   Chai
-- React.js to organize and display values on the frontend
+-   React.js
-- IPFS to store NFT metadata
+-   IPFS
-- Web3Modal for connecting to user's Ethereum wallet
+-   Web3Modal
+-   dotenv